ymm-tech/easy-byte-coder/README.md

 ### Class isolation

-Easy-byte-coder implements class isolation by applying different class loaderes, which makes application classes and zodiac classes not interfere with each other.
+Easy-byte-coder implements class isolation by applying different class loaderes, which makes application classes and easy-byte-coder classes not interfere with each other.

 ### Resource Manager

-The resource manager ZodiacResourceObjectPool make developers easily switch and obtain class loaderes of application space runtime and zodiac.
+The resource manager ResourceObjectPool make developers easily switch and obtain class loaderes of application space runtime and easy-byte-coder.
 By calling the objects of application space, you can reuse some basic functions in original application, and then improve development efficiency.

 ### spi-plugin